drewcassidy/KSP-Conformal-Decals/README.md

 - KSP (1.8.x to 1.10.x)
 - B9 Part Switch (2.16.0).
 Bundled with release.
 - ModuleManager (4.1.4).
 Bundled with release.
-- Shabby (0.1.2).
+- Shabby (0.2.0 unofficial build).
+Bundled with release.
+- HarmonyKSP (2.0.4.0).
 Bundled with release.

 Optional:
 - Wild Blue Tools.
 For custom decals category in the VAB and SPH.